 5. Save in tax-advantaged accounts.

 Consider saving in an IRA.
-IRAs allow your retirement savings to grow tax deferred or tax free, depending on the type of account you choose.
-Assuming you met the income-eligibility requirements, a traditional IRA would give you a tax deduction when you file taxes for the year in which the contribution was made.
+IRAs allow your retirement savings to grow tax deferred or tax free, depending on your tax situation and the type of account you choose.
+Assuming you met the income-eligibility requirements, a traditional IRA would give you a tax deduction when you file taxes for the year in which the contribution was made—and then you only pay taxes when you take the money out in retirement.
+You’ll be required to begin taking withdrawals at age 70½.
 Or look at the Roth IRA, which may give you a little more flexibility.
 There's no immediate tax deduction, but withdrawals after age 59½ are tax free, and you're never required to take the money out of the account.

 Consider a health savings account.
-If your employer offers a health savings account (HSA) option with a high-deductible insurance plan—or if you have purchased a high-deductible health plan on your own, consider an HSA.
-Here's the gist: All withdrawals are tax free at the federal level when used for qualified medical expenses.2 When HSAs were offered, super savers were three times more likely to save in an HSA.
+If your employer offers a high-deductible health plan, you may have access to a health savings account (HSA) option—or if you have purchased a high-deductible health plan on your own, consider an HSA.
+Here's the gist: All withdrawals are tax free at the federal level when used for qualified medical expenses.2

 If you consistently feel as though you just don't have any money to save, or aren't saving as much as you would like, take a close look at expenses.
 There may be some areas where you could cut your spending in order to increase savings and pay off debt, if that's an issue for you.
 Sometimes short-term spending sacrifices are worth it if your finances will come out ahead in the long run.

 Finally, be confident.
 You have time on your side.
-If you keep saving, keep investing, and watch expenses along the way, you’ll be on track to live the life you want in retirement.
+If you keep saving and investing, you'll be on track to live the life you want in retirement.

 Take the next step